lsst-dm/scipi_docs_prototype/templates/template-for-tasks.rst

          - Pages in the **Processing** and **Frameworks** sections of the Science Pipelines documentation.
          - The API Usage page for this Task

 ..
 Guidance for the See Also Box:  <http://developer.lsst.io/LOCATION/writing-task-topics.html#task-topics-seealso>.
 .. _TaskClassName-seealso:

 .. seealso::
-..
-Insert material for the SeeAlso Box here
+ [Insert material for the SeeAlso Box here]

 ..
 Configuration Section